-QPI Title: 30 and 90 day m cancer ortality after curative treatment for head and neck Description: Proportion of patie 90 days of curative ents with head and neck cancer who die within 30 or e treatment.
-Rationale and Evidence: Treatment related whole service prov mortality is a marker of the quality and safety of the rided by the MDT 4 . atment, including treatment related morbidity and e regularly assessed.
-Treatment should only be undertaken in individuals that may benefit from that treatment, that is, treatments should not be undertaken in futile situations.
-This QPI is intended to ensure treatment is given appropriately, and the outcome reported on and reviewed.
+QPI Title: cancer. ortality after curative treatment for head and neck Description: Proportion of patie 90 days of curative ents with head and neck cancer who die within 30 or e treatment.
+Rationale and Evidence: whole service prov Outcomes of treat mortality should b Treatment should from that treatmen futile situations.
+To appropriately, and Please note 30 Da mortality is a marker of the quality and safety of the wided by the MDT 4 .
+It ment, including treatment related morbidity and be regularly assessed. only be undertaken in individuals that may benefit not, that is, treatments should not be undertaken in his QPI is intended to ensure treatment is given at the outcome reported on and reviewed.
+By Mortality for Systemic Anti-Cancer Therapy red separately within QPI 13 - see page 17.
 Specifications: Numerator: Number of patients with head and neck cancer who undergo curative treatment who die within 30 or 90 days of treatment.
 Denominator: All patients with head and neck cancer who undergo curative treatment.
 Exclusions: No exclusions.
 Please Note: This indicator will be reported separately as 30 day mortality and 90 day mortality by treatment modality, i.e. surgery, radical radiotherapy, chemoradiotherapy etc. as opposed to one single figure.
 Target: <5%